Department of Madre de Dios

-Madre de Dios ([ˈmaðɾe ðe ˈðjos], Mother of God) is a department and region in southeastern Peru, bordering Brazil, Bolivia and the Peruvian departments of Puno, Cusco and Ucayali, in the Amazon Basin.
-Its capital is the city of Puerto Maldonado.
+Madre de Dios ([ˈmaðɾe ðe ˈðjos], Mother of God) is a department of Peru.
+Located in the country's southeast, it borders Brazil, Bolivia and the Peruvian departments of Puno, Cusco and Ucayali, in the Amazon Basin.
 It is also the third largest department in Peru, after Ucayali and Loreto.
 However, it is also the least densely populated department in Peru, as well as its least populous department.
 It has one of the lowest poverty rates in Peru.
+It is administered by a regional government.
+Its capital is the city of Puerto Maldonado.

+Etymology

 The name of the department is derived from the Madre de Dios River, ultimately a tributary of the Amazon, and named by ethnic Spanish colonists.
 It is a very common Spanish language designation for the Virgin Mary, literally meaning Mother of God.